mojasp/lcmsec-ra-measurements/README.md

 # Startup latency measurement of LCMsec RA protocol

+## THIS REPO IS VERY LARGE (880MB) - BEWARE BEFORE CLONING

+## Overview

+* I have included the full tracy captures of all runs that were performed to record measurements in this repo; they can be examined them in tracy.
+For this reason, this repo is very large , beware before downloading.

 * Goal: Measure startup latency of LCMsec.
 More precicely, disregard the discovery phase and measure startup latency of GKA+Attestation

 * The following runs were used in the thesis: